harishRobogenix/spicyfy-website-SignInWorking/content/pages/signup.md

 ---
 title: Sign In
 subtitle: >-
-  This is an <a href="/signInPage">Sign In </a>.
-It can be used to describe what this page is about.
+  Click here to <a href="/signInPage">Sign In </a>.
+This will lead you to a login page.
 # image: images/11.jpg
 # image_alt: Office desk top view
 seo:
-  title: Sign Up
+  title: Sign In
   description: This is the sign up page
   extra:
     - name: 'og:type'